maannajjar/lattekit/README.md

 ### 2- Data Binding & Maintaining View States

 As demonstrated in the quick example, you can use any variable you want in your layout code.
 Just use string interpolation to pass any value to properties.
-You can even use lambdas.
-This is called data binding, because the values of those properties are bound to the passed variable.
-Any variables used in the layout are considered *state variables*.
-If the some variable value has changed, you need to notify the view about that so it update its layout to the current state.
-Virtual views react to state changes will propagate throughout the virtual view tree.
-In the previous example, if MyApp needs to change **currentUser** for any reason (for example due to API call).
-All it needs to do is call **notifyStateChanged()** after changing currentUser.
+You can use lambdas and reference other views in the layout code.
+Any variables used in the layout is considered *state variable*.
+If some variable's value changes, you will need to notify the view to update its layout by calling **notifyStateChanged()**.
+When notified, the virtual view will update its layout and all property changes will flow through the virtual layout tree.
+In the previous example, if MyApp changes **currentUser** for any reason (for example due to API call), all it needs to do is call **notifyStateChanged()** after the change.
 This will update user property in UserDetailsView which will then update its layout.
-You can have as many nested virtual views and change as many variables.
 Calling **notifyStateChanged()** will always ensure that the layout tree reflects the correct state of the notified view.

 ### Binding Views